 Our flights times were very pleasant – depart 9:30am (London time) and arrive in Bahrain at 7:00pm (local time).
 We travelled out on Wednesday (the race is always on the Saturday), and return flight wise, we travelled back late on Sunday night / very early Monday morning (local time), which gets you back into LHR early Monday, around 6:30am.
 So, if you can sleep on a plane, that ‘overnight’ return can feel much more practical and pleasant than the flights times look on paper!

 Those times are very much in line with what we did three years ago, and in my view are ideal for the trip, providing sufficient free time pre/post race, while minimising days required away from work for example.

 Given those flight times you could – and some British athletes did – quite realistically race on the Saturday and be back in London before 7am on Sunday!
 It’ll take a bit of planning (and probably packing your bike box in a hotel reception or similar…), but is a realistic option, as you’ll likely still have 12 hours from finishing the race to take-off.
-With the airport 10 minutes away from the city centre, no long transfers either.
+With the airport 10 minutes away from the city centre, no long transfers are involved either.

 More generally, given the typical ‘return’ flights times from Bahrain, the result is that you likely need one less hotel night than you may initially think – thus reducing your potential costs.
 For example, in our case – depart London Wednesday (a.m.), arrive back in London Monday (a.m.), you only need four nights hotel accommodation (check-out on Sunday), as by Sunday late evening you’ll be making your way to the airport.
 With so many flights around these times, you’ll find that the local hotels are well used to requests for them to store your luggage – or perhaps negotiate a slightly later check-out time?
 It also gives you all day on Sunday at your leisure (I’ll cover a few of those options in part three).